kptdev/kpt/package-examples/pipeline-validate/README.md

 ### Configure functions

-The package contains a function pipeline in the `Kptfile` which has one `apply-setters` and `gatekeeper-validate` functions.
+The package contains a function pipeline in the `Kptfile` which has one `set-label` and `gatekeeper-validate` functions.
-The `apply-setters` function allows you to set a simple value throughout the package configuration.
-In this case it's namespace label.
+The `set-label` function allows you to set one or more labels to any resource in your configuration.
+In this case it's namespace label as defined by the fieldSpecs.
 The `gatekeeper-validate` function allows you to use gatekeeper for checks on the configuration.

   pipeline:
     mutators:
-      - image: gcr.io/kpt-functions/label-namespace
+      - image: gcr.io/kpt-fn/set-label:unstable
-        configMap:
-          label_name: color
+        config:
+          apiVersion: fn.kpt.dev/v1alpha1
+          kind: SetLabelConfig
+          metadata:
+            name: label-color-blue
+          labels:
-          label_value: blue
+            color: blue
+          fieldSpecs:
+            - kind: Namespace
+              create: true
     validators:
       - image: gcr.io/kpt-functions/gatekeeper-validate